bugcrowd/templates/submissions/description/sensitive_data_exposure/template.md

 ## Overview of the Vulnerability

 Sensitive data exposure can occur when sensitive data is not encrypted, or behind an authorization barrier.
-When this information is exposed it can place sensitive data, such as secrets, at risk.
+When this information is exposed, it can place sensitive data, such as secrets, at risk.
 This can occur due to a variety of scenarios such as not encrypting data, Secure Sockets Layer (SSL) not being used for authenticated pages, or passwords being stored using unsalted hashes.
 Examples of such data include, but are not limited to: personally identifiable information (PII), Social Security numbers, medical data, banking information, and login credentials.

 Sensitive data relating to the business was exposed.
 This data could be exfiltrated and used by an attacker to sell access to databases and database content, or use credentials identified to take over accounts, amongst other attack vectors.